-- Consider the value of training.
-CMMS solutions often have a steep learning curve.
+7. Consider the value of training.
+Ideal CMMS solutions often have a steep learning curve.
 It is important to include training and ongoing support in the value of any vendor’s product.

 DPSI can provide your organization with a feature-rich, user-friendly, and customized CMMS to fit your needs.
-We offer the leading CMMS software package iMaint and have been in this industry for nearly 30 years.
-Contact us today for more information, or request a free demo today.
+We offer the ideal CMMS software package iMaint and have been in this industry for nearly 30 years.
+Contact us for more information, or request a free demo today.